Generating the mapping class groups by torsions: Introduction

 The mapping class group $\text{Mod}(S_g)$ can be generated only by torsion elements.
 By an $involution$ in a group we simply mean any element of order 2.
 Luo proved that for $g \geq 3$, $\text{Mod}(S_g)$ is generated by finitely many involutions (\cite{Lu}).
 In Luo's result, the number of the involutions grows linearly with $g$.
 Brendle and Farb found a universal upper bound for the number of involutions that generate $\text{Mod}(S_g)$.
 They proved that for $g \geq 3$, $\text{Mod}(S_g)$ can be generated by 7 involutions (\cite{BF}).
 Kassabov improved the number of involution generators to 4 if $g \geq 7$, 5 if $g \geq 5$ and 6 if $g \geq 3$ (\cite{Ka}).

 For the extended mapping class group, Stukow proved that $\text{Mod}^{\pm}(S_g)$ can be generated by three orientation reversing elements of order 2 (\cite{St}).

-If we consider torsion elements of higher orders, not only involutions, Brendle and Farb in \cite{BF} also found a generating set consisting of 3 torsion elements.
+If we consider torsion elements of higher orders, not only involutions, then we can reduce the number of generators.
+In fact, Brendle and Farb in \cite{BF} also found a generating set consisting of 3 torsion elements.
 The minimal generating set of torsion elements was found by Korkmaz.
 He showed that $\text{Mod}(S_g)$ can be generated by two torsion elements, each of which is of order $4g+2$ (\cite{Ko}).
 For generating set of smaller order, Monden found that for $g \geq 3$, $\text{Mod}(S_g)$ is generated by 3 elements of order 3, or generated by 4 elements of order 4 (\cite{Mo}).

+Since the group generated by two involution is a dihedral group, Farb and Margalit in \cite{FM}, Kassabov in \cite{Ka} and Monden in \cite{Mo} mentioned that the following problem is open: